taurusilver7/fusion/README.md

 Create LeagueFixtures, Teams, Goals type to populate Fixtures into the main page.
 Create a util function to get Fixtures from the API endpoint.

 From getFixtures, filter the fixtures for five leagues in a new util function.

+Populate the filtered fixtures in StandingsAndFixtures through Home page.
+The util function is a server-only function, and can only be incorporated into client component through a server page.

+Populate the Standings & Fixtures in the main page.
+Each standing & fixture lead to either a team or a match.
+Create team page with [id] param to populate the team filtered through fixtures.

+Create a util function to get team info from Team & fixtures information from team Id, using the team id params.

 ## Deploy on Vercel